APA Science Student Council

 Casey Calhoun, Chair (2012-2014), University of North Carolina, Chapel Hill

 Research Focus: Clinical Science

-Casey is a fourth-year graduate student in the Clinical Psychology program at the University of North Carolina at Chapel Hill.
+Calhoun is a fifth-year graduate student in the clinical psychology program at the University of North Carolina at Chapel Hill.
 His research broadly considers the effects of peer relations and social cognition on adjustment in childhood and adolescence.
-Casey's most recent work examines the effects of negative peer experiences on adolescents' biological stress regulation.
+Calhoun's most recent work examines the effects of negative peer experiences on adolescents' biological stress regulation.
 He also maintains a continued interest in exploring the conceptual and methodological issues regarding inter-rater discrepancy scores.

 Jason Fuchs (2012-2014), University of Vermont

 Research Focus: Behavioral Neuroscience

 Fuchs is a fourth-year graduate student in the biobehavioral cluster of the general/experimental psychology program at the University of Vermont.
 His research focus is in the neurobiology of learning and memory.
 Using eyeblink classical conditioning as a model of cerebellum-dependent learning, he is interested in examining the role of voltage-gated ion channels in cerebellum-dependent learning and how their regulation and expression contribute to various aspects of conditioning, such as acquisition and extinction.
 He is also interested in studying the in vivo electrophysiological consequences of voltage-gated ion channel regulation within the cerebellar circuitry.